 Below are the broccoli micro-greens that I finally learned how to sprout in under 3 days!

-Those are seeds that I saved from last year to plant this year, and I'm checking the germination rate to see how I did with my seed saving.
-These are a variety of peppers, eggplants and my Roma tomatoes.
+Those are seeds that I saved from the previous year to plant in the current year, and I'm checking the germination rate to see how I did with my seed saving.
+These are a variety of peppers and my Roma tomatoes.
 They are under a paper towel to keep them moist.
-The eggplants are an iffy experiment, since I saved them from an eggplant that I cooked, instead of from one that was full of seed stock, so I will likely buy eggplant seeds for this years garden.

-I'm not the best record keeper, so this year, I'm making the effort to keep better records and carefully label all of my seeds in the tests.
+I'm not the best record keeper, so I'm making the effort to keep better records and carefully label all of my seeds in the tests.
 This will enable me to also see how well the plants that do grow from these tests, and how well they fruit.
+The tag has the kind of seed, where it's from, the year I bought them, and the date I started them.

-This is the indoor garden, on our heated floor.
-If you don't have a heated floor, I would highly recommend heat mats specifically designed to help you grow micro greens, etc.
+This is the indoor garden, on our heated basement floor.
+If you don't have a heated floor, I would highly recommend heat mats specifically designed to help you germinate micro greens, etc.

 On the left are the micro greens.
 There's broccoli, cauliflower, cabbage, carrots (you eat the tiny greens and they taste like carrots!), onions, cilantro, basil, oregano, and lettuce in the tray up on the shelf.

-The tray in the middle are my germination tests.
-The ginger is there, with 2 pots behind that, with the 2nd round of ginger to try to grow seed stock.
+The tray in the middle are my seed germination tests.
+The ginger is the 2 middle pots on the right.

 Click here to see how my tests progressed

 Soil health is important, and ours is is full of clay and minerals, making it dense and difficult to grow food.
-I tried to work with it and had mostly sad results.
-So we made our own mix last year with great success.
+The 1st garden I planted in this location, I tried to work with it and had mostly sad results.
+As a response to that, we made our own mix with great success.
 It's a big project to get the mix right.
 You need a mixing space for your dirt piles, time to get the components to your soil mixing station, and tools, like a tractor, shovels, buckets, and sometimes a pick axe.
 Its great exercise and very grounding.
-This is likely where that sentiment of getting grounded came from.
+I'm guessing this is likely where that sentiment "getting grounded" came from.

-Andy got a tractor bucket load of black gorgeous dirt up from our forest with.
-Then he also got a bucket full of "bath" dirt (a soil type) from near the road (where we don't want the garden to be).
+Andy got a tractor bucket load of black gorgeous dirt up from our forest.
+Then he also got a bucket full of "bath" dirt, a soil type that has medium nutrition.
+This dirt is near the road, and the garden site is more private, away from the road.
 We bought a truckload of sand, and a few bags of peat moss.
 The mix is measured in the tractor bucket: 1/3 forest dirt, 1/3 bath, 1/3 sand, and a few shovel fulls of peat.

-My plans are for a GIANT garden, if you look at my map, but we will only have enough time to do so much bed building, so my map is to help me fit in the plants I'd like to grow, in the time I will have.
+My plans are for a GIANT garden, if you look at my map, but we will only have enough time to do so much bed building, so my map is to help me fit in the plants I'd like to grow, in the time available.
+As the garden gets planted, map adjustments are made.

-I will definitely have Waterless Hand Soap near my soil mixing station and also mounted on a garden fencepost.
+I keep Waterless Hand Soap near my soil mixing station and also mounted on a garden fencepost.
 Even though I wear gloves, my hands still get dirty.
-This handy spray bottle will make a great addition to my garden seed and tool bucket this season.
+This handy 2 oz. spray bottle makes a great addition to my garden seed and tool basket.

 Waterless Hand Soap is a great garden friend, to keep your hands clean while you play in the dirt.